U.S. News Rankings

-Wellesley College, located 12 west miles outside of Boston in Wellesley, Mass., has a scenic campus encompassing a lake, woodlands, an arboretum, and open meadows.
-It is a liberal arts college for women and is one of the original Seven Sisters Colleges, which includes Mount Holyoke, Vassar, Smith, Radcliffe (now part of Harvard), Bryn Mawr, and Barnard.
-Students can choose from more than 160 student organizations on campus.
-The school has 13 varsity athletic teams that are part of NCAA Division III East College Athletic Conference.
+Wellesley College, located 12 west miles outside of Boston in Wellesley, Mass., has a scenic campus encompassing a lake, woodlands, an arboretum and open meadows.
+It is a liberal arts college for women and is one of the original Seven Sisters Colleges, which includes Mount Holyoke, Vassar, Smith, Radcliffe (now part of Harvard), Bryn Mawr and Barnard.
+Students can choose from more than 150 student organizations on campus.
+The school has 14 varsity athletic teams that are part of NCAA Division III East College Athletic Conference.
 Instead of sororities, Wellesley has societies that serve as social and academic clubs.
 Housing is guaranteed for incoming freshmen, and the majority of students live in Wellesley’s 21 residence halls throughout their four years.

 |School mission and unique qualities (as provided by the school):|

-Wellesley College, one of the most academically challenging institutions of higher education in the country and widely acknowledged as the nation's top women's college, provides its 2,300 students with an array of opportunities that create the richest possible educational environment.
+Wellesley College, one of the most academically challenging institutions of higher education in the country and widely acknowledged as the nation's top women's college, provides its students with an array of opportunities that create the richest possible educational environment.
 Wellesley prepares women to realize their own highest ambitions and compete in any setting.
 Offering more than 1,000 courses in 54 established majors, the College also supports more than 100 student clubs and organizations (as well as 14 varsity teams) that serve a wide range of interests.
-It is this broad-based educational and experiential excellence along with its dedicated faculty, small class size (averaging 17-20, with a student/faculty ratio of 8:1), and strong sense of community--that distinguishes Wellesley.
+It is this broad-based educational and experiential excellence, along with its dedicated faculty, small class size (averaging 17-20, with a student/faculty ratio of 7:1), and strong sense of community--that distinguishes Wellesley.
 As an institution that focuses solely on the ideals of a liberal arts education (and does not offer graduate programs), Wellesley is able to dedicate all of its academic resources--faculty, facilities, and research support to its undergraduate students.
 Admission policy is "need-blind" for U.S. citizens and permanent residents, admitting applicants without regard to their ability to pay, and making Wellesley one of the few colleges to meet 100 percent of demonstrated financial need; additionally, its generous policies eliminate loans for students with the greatest need, creating one of the most socioeconomically diverse colleges in the country.
-In fact, Wellesley awards financial aid to 54 percent of its students, placing it among the handful of colleges and universities that provide financial aid to more than half its students.
-(The average award in grants, loans, and work-study in 2010-2011 was $37,601.)
+In fact, Wellesley awards financial aid over 50 percent of its students.
 Each year several hundred women spend a semester (or year) studying abroad, where their financial aid applies; cross-registration is available with MIT, Olin College of Engineering, Babson, and Brandeis; and active exchange programs are offered through--among others--the Twelve College Exchange Program and Spelman College.
 Through its Center for Work and Service, Wellesley offers outstanding career guidance and internship programs with about three-quarters of students engaging in at least one internship.
 The Center awards stipends of $3,000 each to 300 students a year, making it possible for them to create their own unique internships or take advantage of an otherwise unpaid opportunity.
-Twenty-one residence halls house from 140 to 285 students from all four classes and from 84 countries and 48 states, making Wellesley one of the most diverse colleges in the nation.
+Twenty-one residence halls house students from all four classes and from 63 countries and 48 states, making Wellesley one of the most diverse colleges in the nation.
 Celebrated for the many extraordinary facilities on its beautiful 500-acre campus, Wellesley is home to the Lulu Chow Wang Campus Center; the Science Center; the Knapp Media & Technology Center; the Margaret Clapp Library; the Davis Museum & Collins Cinema; the Keohane Sports Center; the Hunnewell Arboretum & Alexandra Botanic Garden and Ferguson Greenhouses; the Jewett Arts Center; the Nehoiden Golf Course; the Newhouse Center for the Humanities; the Pforzheimer Learning and Teaching Center; the Slater International Center; the Wellesley Centers for Women; the Whitin Observatory; the Wellesley College Theatre; and the Albright Institute for Global Affairs, which educates women for leadership in the world.
-Alumnae commitment to the College and its mission is renown , and the connections among the 32,000 active alums'including U.S. Secretary of State Hillary Rodham Clinton '69, former Secretary of State Madeleine Albright '59, ABC News anchor Diane Sawyer '67, and former Space Shuttle Commander Pamela Melroy '83--are strong.
-Wellesley is just outside of Boston, a city rich in theatre, art, sports, and entertainment...and populated with tens of thousands of college students.
+Alumnae commitment to the College and its mission is renown , and the connections among the 32,000 active alums--including former U.S. Secretary of State Hillary Rodham Clinton '69 and former U.S. Secretary of State Madeleine Albright '59, ABC News anchor Diane Sawyer '67, and former Space Shuttle Commander Pamela Melroy '83--are strong.
+Wellesley is just outside of Boston, a city rich in theatre, art, sports, and entertainment, and populated with tens of thousands of college students.

 |School type||private, women's college|